ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 time indicated by the SVCB record's Time to Live (TTL).

-If the Designated Resolver and the Unencrypted Resolver share an IP address, clients MAY choose to opportunistically use the Encrypted Resolver even without this certificate check ({{opportunistic}}).
+If the Designated Resolver and the Unencrypted Resolver share an IP address, clients MAY choose to opportunistically use the Designated Resolver even without this certificate check ({{opportunistic}}).

 If resolving the name of a Designated Resolver from an SVCB record yields an